Abortion and the Black Community

 - The abortion ratio is 401 abortions per 1,000 live births.

-- In some cities, like New York, more black babies are aborted than born.
+- In recent years in some cities, like New York, more black babies were aborted than born.
+Thankfully, this has changed (at least in NYC) and Black births now outnumber Black abortions in the city.

-- More African-Americans have died from abortion than from AIDS, accidents, violent crimes, cancer, and heart disease combined.
+- More Black Americans have died from abortion than from AIDS, accidents, violent crimes, cancer, and heart disease combined.
+It’s estimated that 19 million Black babies have been killed by abortion since its legalization.

 The pro-life movement, especially our African American leaders, must continue to reach out to our communities who are so targeted by the abortion industry.
 Women need to know there’s love and support when facing an unplanned pregnancy, regardless of income, marital status, or any other external factor.